NeuroTechX/ntx_slack_archive/studentclubs.md

 >
 Can we be a student chapter of Neurotechx as well?
 We can't change the name of the club, but certainly have a group of members that are into neurotech, some doing BCI already as part of their thesis (like myself)

+10/13/2017 7:40 PM

+ **benjamindeleener** :

+ >Hey Bryan, Congrats on the constitution!
+I am very happy to see a new club appearing in our ecosystem.
+Did you take a look at the NTX Student Clubs website: <https://neurotechx.github.io/studentclubs/>?